max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 -

-global.Stopwatch() : stopwatch Object
+PerformanceStopwatch() : PerformanceStopwatch Object
-	Does precise time measuring to see how well a function performs.
+	Debugging tool.
+Prints precise time measures to see how well a function performs.
+Has built-in rolling average!
-	Starting and stopping the stopwatch more than once will make it keep track of a moving average!
-Which is more reliable than measuring just once, as frames in Lens Studio are also dependent on other factors.

-		Example, showing all properties:
+		For example, showing all properties:
-			var stopwatch = new global.Stopwatch();		// create new stopwatch object stopwatch.start();							// starts the stopwatch
+			var stopwatch = new PerformanceStopwatch();		// create new PerformanceStopwatch object stopwatch.start();								// starts the stopwatch
-			// < do something else on this line >
+			// < do something to measure on this line >
-			stopwatch.stop();							// stops the stopwatch, prints the results to the console
+			stopwatch.stop();								// stops the stopwatch, prints the result (and a rolling average of previous results) to the console

 -

-global.setAllChildrenToLayer(sceneObj [sceneObject], layer [LayerSet])
+setAllChildrenToLayer(sceneObj [sceneObject], layer [LayerSet])
-	Sets the sceneObject and all of its child objects and sub-child objects to a specific render layer (by LayerSet).
+	Sets the sceneObject and all objects underneath it to a specific render layer (by LayerSet).

 -

-global.rotateCoords(point [vec2], pivot [vec2], angle [Number]) : vec2
+rotateCoords(point [vec2], pivot [vec2], angle [Number]) : vec2
 	Rotate a 2D point around a pivot with specified angle (radians).
 Returns new 2D position.